wp-plugins/work-the-flow-file-upload/README.txt

 medium_height="600"
 thumbnail_crop="1"          // crop to exact thumbnail dimensions. thumbnail_width="80"
-thumbnail_height="80"]
+thumbnail_height="80"]`

 You may override as many or as few of these as you require.

 = Can a user change the order of their uploaded files ? =

-File uploads are asynchronously delivered so the order in which they arrive cannot be determined.
+File uploads are handled asynchronously via ajax, so the initial order in which they arrive cannot be determined.

-However this is catered for with a plugin shortcode that will allow users to reorder their already uploaded files.

-Add a shortcode to your workflow stage or page like the following :

-[wtf_fu_show_files
-file_type="image"
-wtf_upload_dir="mypackagename"
-wtf_upload_subdir="images"
-reorder="true"]

-Users can then drag and drop thumbnail images of their files into their desired ordering.
-When they are finished and submit the form, the files will be timestamped with times one second apart in the order requested and a text file will be produced in the users base upload directory with the file ordering specified.
+However you can use the `[wtf_fu_show_files reorder="true"]` short-code to give users a list of their uploaded image thumbnails that they can drag into their desired order.
+When the reorder is submitted file modified timestamps are adjusted to reflect the new order and a text file detailing the desired order is added to the users upload directory.

+e.g. `[wtf_fu_show_files file_type="image" wtf_upload_dir="mypackagename" wtf_upload_subdir="images" reorder="true"]`

 = Can I configure the plugin to use different upload directories per shortcode instance ? =

 Yes.
-Use the 'wtf_upload_dir' and  'wtf_upload_subdir' attributes (see previous faq)
+Use the `wtf_upload_dir` and  `wtf_upload_subdir` attributes (see previous faq)

 For security reasons file uploads are *always* directed to the users wordpress